 Fortunately, we can reprogram our brains to align to the type of behaviour that will enable positive money relationships and support in attaining our life goals.

 To change these innate biochemical brain patterns, we must begin by understanding and recognising them.
-From there, we need to train our thoughts to focus on the exact opposite scenario.
+From there, we can train our thoughts to focus on the exact opposite scenario.

 For instance, if we believe there’s ‘never enough money’, our thoughts need to focus on an 'abundance of money'.
 If we live in a survival state where it’s all about ‘getting by in the now’, we need to re-frame our thinking to focus on a ‘long-term state of security’.

-It may sound like dreaming, but it’s supported by science: the more we train our thoughts in a positive way, the more easily we can break free from our conditioned negativity.
+It may sound idealistic, but it is supported by science: the more we train our thoughts in a positive way, the more easily we can break free from our conditioned negativity.

 Simply put, if you mentally embrace the future with clear positive thoughts, intentions and feelings, it is more likely to become your reality.